Scara98/Portfolio/Project 3.md

 #### Remove all annotation and margin of error columns from black job occupation dataset
 ![Project3_img6](https://github.com/Scara98/Portfolio/assets/150705975/b50705d5-dca9-485c-bd03-3b86c0a38e43)

-I removed all annotation and margin of error columns from all the datasets I used because I did not need this information for what I was trying to compare and removing those columns made it easier to view and work with the data.
+I made the datasets more concise by removing unnecessary annotation and margin of error columns.
+This simplification enhances the clarity and ease of working with the data for my specific comparisons and analyses.

 #### Calculate percent of white males and white females in each occupation using white job occupation dataset
 ![Project3_img7](https://github.com/Scara98/Portfolio/assets/150705975/6832c08c-dbbc-4ea4-a285-ad935db89df3)